karafka/rdkafka-ruby/README.md

 and Ruby 2.1+.

 This gem only provides a high-level Kafka consumer.
-If you are running and older version of Kafka and/or need the legacy simple consumer we suggest using the [Hermann](https://github.com/reiseburo/hermann) gem.
+If you are running an older version of Kafka and/or need the legacy simple consumer we suggest using the [Hermann](https://github.com/reiseburo/hermann) gem.

 ## Development